Newark Liberty International Airport: Rebuilt and expanded

-Underutilized in the 1970s, Newark expanded dramatically in the 1980s.
+Underutilized in the 1970s, Newark's traffic expanded dramatically in the 1980s.
 People Express struck a deal with the Port Authority to use the North Terminal as its air terminal and corporate office in 1981 and began operations at Newark that April.
 It grew quickly, increasing Newark's traffic through the 1980s.
 Virgin Atlantic began service between Newark and London in 1984, challenging JFK's status as New York's international gateway.
 Federal Express (now known as FedEx Express) opened its second hub at the airport in 1986.

 When People Express merged into Continental Airlines in 1987, operations (including corporate office operations) at the North Terminal were reduced, and the building was demolished to make way for cargo facilities in early 1997.
 This merger started the dominance of Continental Airlines, and later United Airlines, at Newark Airport.

 On July 22, 1981, a railroad tank car carrying ethylene oxide caught fire at the freight yard in Port Newark, causing the evacuation of a one-mile radius including an evacuation of the North Terminal building of the airport.

 In late 1996, the airport's monorail system opened, connecting the three terminals, the overflow parking lots and garages, and the rental car facilities.
-A new International Arrivals Facility also opened in Terminal B that year.
+A new International Arrivals Facility also opened in Terminal B that same year.
 The monorail was expanded to the new Newark Airport train station on Amtrak's Northeast Corridor line in 2001, and was renamed AirTrain Newark.